 A somewhat less robust but effective silicone cover (cap) recesses into the raised edges of the module, protecting the bottom interface ports.

-The bottom section provides a 3.5mm external microphone (mono) port, the internal microphone hole, a micro-USB port, a small access hole for the reset switch and a micro-SD card slot, accepting up to 128GB media – the faster the better.
+The bottom section provides a 3.5mm external microphone (mono) port, an internal microphone hole, a micro-USB port, a small access hole for the reset switch and a micro-SD card slot, accepting up to 128GB media – the faster the better.

-Lens and Lens Holder :
+Lens and Lens Holder

-At 25.5 x 54mm (1.0 x 2.13in) the tubular aluminum-bodied lens is small, sleek and low profile.
-It provides an encompassing 120-degree horizontal field of view, along with a bit of edge distortion – a minor tradeoff considering its other attributes.
+At 25.5 x 54mm (1.0 x 2.13in) the tubular aluminum-bodied lens is small, sleek, and low profile.
+It provides an encompassing 120-degree horizontal field of view, along with a bit of edge distortion – a minor trade-off considering its other attributes.

-Obviously the most rugged piece supplied with the C5 kit, the lens has an impressive operating temperature range of -20C to 60C (-4F to 140F).
+The most rugged piece supplied with the C5 kit, the lens has an impressive operating temperature range of -20C to 60C (-4F to 140F).

-Between its IP rating and operating temperature range the C5 lens should have the ability to handle almost any climatic condition.
+Between its IP rating and operating temperature range, the C5 lens should have the ability to handle almost any climatic condition.

-The integrated 1.8m or 180cm (70.8in) integrated long connection harness terminates with a USB-C connector, itself housed in the previously identified weather proof connector housing.
+The integrated 1.8m or 180cm (70.8in) integrated long connection harness terminates with a USB-C connector, in the previously identified weather proof connector housing.

 This sealing housing fits snugly into the receiving port on top of the DVR module as a pressure fit and secures with two small thumb-screws – unique and comforting in its design.

-A (very) lightweight C-shaped lens holder with an integrated 0.25in (20P) threaded insert cradles and secures the equally lightweight lens.
+A lightweight C-shaped lens holder with an integrated 0.25in (20P) threaded insert cradles and secures the equally lightweight lens.

-The included DC/DC (12V to 5V) converter power supply is a small sealed component providing 5V DC (2A maximum) with a 10 second power on/off delay…a system safeguard.
+The included DC/DC (12V to 5V) converter power supply is a small sealed component providing 5V DC (2A maximum) with a 10 second power on/off delay -a system safeguard.
 This component is also available as a separate product.

-A 500MA Li-Polymer battery is the internal system power source capable of providing up to 60 min of recording at 1080p, along with a stated 60 min charging time.
+A 500MA Li-Polymer battery is the internal system power source capable of providing up to 60 min. of recording at 1080p, along with a stated 60 min. charging time.

-The internal supply allows the system to power down under control when the ignition is switched off and the 10 second On/Off delay ends so that ongoing functions (like saving to a file) are completed without corruption.
+The internal supply allows the system to power down under control when the ignition is switched off and the 10 second On/Off delay ends so ongoing functions (like saving to a file) are completed without corruption.